BalaKrishnanCodeSpace/Phonepe_Pulse_Data_Extraction_-_Visualization/README.md

 # Introduction
-> The PhonePe Pulse website showcases more than 2000+ Crore transactions by consumers on an interactive map of India.
+> The PhonePe Pulse website showcases more than 2000+ Crore transactions by consumers.
 With over 45% market share, PhonePe's data is representative of the country's digital payment habits.
 The insights on the website and in the report have been drawn from two key sources - the entirety of PhonePe's transaction data combined with merchant and customer interviews.
 The report is available as a free download on the PhonePe Pulse website and GitHub.
 </br>